Fly pattern guide

 A planning family for jigged, rubber-legged, swimming, and bottom-oriented warmwater nymph wording without an exact recipe.Open family guide

-Egg Flesh · #12–14 in the reviewed Orvis tying example; local rules and forms vary
+Egg Flesh · #12–14 in the reviewed Orvis trout recipe, Hook and finished cluster size must fit the target fish, local rules, and observed food

 Sucker Spawn